eReuse/commons/README.md

 1. Select the file
 2. Download de md (Markdown) document (remember click on raw)
 3. Conversion from markdown to odt: in command line "pandoc doc.md -o doc.odt
-4. Conversion from markdown to docx: in command line "pandoc-s -S doc.md -o doc.docx
+4. Conversion from markdown to docx: in command line "pandoc -s -S doc.md -o doc.docx

 More examples of conversion online (http://pandoc.org/demos.html#examples) or use Markdown Edit program.